A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
 This is left up to GM discretion.
   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify or leave as you see fit.
-  - As all the contributors are GMs we occassionally add some minor feature or twist, that was not in the original, that we think complements the story.
-Consider these easter eggs.

 ## Party Levelling Milestones